moonbeam-foundation/moonbeam/README.md

 docker run --network="host" purestake/moonbeam:v0.7.0 --chain alphanet
 ```

-You can find a more detailed set of instructions to run a full node in our TestNet [here](https://docs.moonbeam.network/node-operators/networks/full-node/)
+You can find more detailed instructions to [run a full node in our TestNet](https://docs.moonbeam.network/node-operators/networks/full-node/)

 ## Run a local development node with Docker